matiasow/rpm/README.md

 #### Developer Mode in Rack Applications

-Developer Mode is available for any Rack based application such as Sinatra by installing the NewRelic::Rack::DeveloperMode middleware.
+Developer Mode is available for any Rack based application such as Sinatra and Cuba by installing the NewRelic::Rack::DeveloperMode middleware.
 This middleware passes all requests that do not start with /newrelic.